FlowFuse/flowfuse/docs/device-agent/quickstart.md

 ### Install Device Agent Software

-1. Open your Command Prompt (CMD) as an administrator.
+1. Open a Terminal/Command Prompt as an root/administrative user
 2. Run the following commands in sequence:

 Windows: